Lower fees than cards

 Crypto is released only after funds fully clear.
 Failed or reversed transfers do not release assets.
 There is no long-term custodial holding.

 ACH transfers follow established U.S. banking rules.
 Funds clear first.
-Crypto is released after.
+Bitcoin is released after.
 This structure protects execution, pricing, and delivery.

-Bank transfers must fully clear before crypto is released.
+Bank transfers must fully clear before Bitcoin is released.
 There are no shortcuts, instant releases, or settlement bypasses.

-Identity verification may be required based on amount and risk.
-This prevents failed transfers, reversals, and blocked payouts.
+Identity verification may be required based on size and risk.
+This reduces failed transfers, reversals, and blocked payouts.

-Once funds settle, crypto is delivered directly to your wallet.
+Once funds settle, Bitcoin is delivered directly to your wallet.
 Assets are not held indefinitely after settlement.

 Risk checks run while funds are moving, not after delivery.
-Unusual activity can pause execution before crypto is released.
+Unusual activity can pause execution before release.

 Different rails serve different needs.
 This comparison shows delivery timing, purchase size, control, and best use cases so you can choose confidently.